-- 1945 50 nations form the UN following the war. - 1948 UDHR / amended form of 'Declaration of the Rights of the Child' adopted by UN. - 1959 Declaration expanded to 10 points to include special treatment, education and care for disabled children, as well as the rights to play and recreation. - 1978 Polish delegation to 34th session of the UN Commission tabled a motion that the UN should adopt a convention on the rights of the child (previously attempted in 1959). - 1979 UN International Year of the Child. - 1989 UNCRC ratified. - 1990 UNCRC brought into force. - 1991 (December) UNCRC ratified by UK government. - The UNCRC contains 54 Articles; 1-42 are about the rights and freedoms of children and young people themselves. - The UNCRC is applicable from birth to 18 (in Scotland this is extended to 21 for children or young people who have been looked after). - 3 Optional Protocols: - 1.
-Involvement of children in armed conflict. - 2.
-Sale of children, child prostitution and child pornography. - On 19 December 2011, the UN General Assembly approved a third optional protocol on a Communications Procedure, which will allow individual children to submit complaints regarding specific violations of their rights under the Convention and its first two optional protocols.
+- 1945 50 nations form the UN following the war. - 1948 UDHR / amended form of 'Declaration of the Rights of the Child' adopted by UN. - 1959 Declaration expanded to 10 points to include special treatment, education and care for disabled children, as well as the rights to play and recreation. - 1978 Polish delegation to 34th session of the UN Commission tabled a motion that the UN should adopt a convention on the rights of the child (previously attempted in 1959). - 1979 UN International Year of the Child. - 1989 UNCRC ratified - 1990 UNCRC brought into force. - 1991 (December) UNCRC ratified by UK government. - The UNCRC contains 54 Articles; 1-42 are about the rights and freedoms of children and young people themselves. - The UNCRC is applicable from birth to 18 3 Optional Protocols: - Involvement of children in armed conflict.
+This requires governments to increase the minimum age that children can join the armed forces from 15 years, and to make sure they are not involved in armed conflict under 18 - 2.
+Sale of children, child prostitution and child pornography.
+Governments must commit to ending the sexual exploitation and abuse of children, child-trafficking, forced labour and illegal adoption and organ donation. - 3.
+On 19 December 2011, the UN General Assembly approved a third optional protocol on a Communications Procedure, which will allow individual children to submit a complaint to the UN when their rights have been violated and their own country's legal system has not been able to resolve the issue